 - Viral titres - eg, Epstein-Barr virus, HIV, hepatitis.

-- Investigations for TB, syphilis serology, toxoplasma screen.
+- Investigations for tuberculosis, syphilis serology, toxoplasma screen.

 - Blood cultures.